 At 9:30 in the morning, the pool below me began to blast music at top volume.
 The song?
 Turn Down for What.
 I briefly contemplated jumping off the railing.

 European bathrooms occasionally have what I call a shower-toilet situation.
 There is no dedicated area for showering and no shower curtain.
-You end up spraying everything in the room.
+You end up spraying everything in the room with warm water.
 It’s disgusting.

 I hate that my phone recognizes “Kardashian” but not “Kasabian”.